oEg8/DQL-maze-solver/README.md

 - `MazeMaker.py`: Generates random mazes for navigation.
 - `README.md`: This file, providing an overview of the project.

-## How It Works

-1. **Maze Generation**: The `MazeMaker` class generates random mazes with obstacles, a start point, and an end point.
-It ensures the existence of a valid route from the start to the end.

-2. **Q-Learning**: The `QLearn` class implements Q-learning with experience replay.
-It learns to navigate the maze by taking actions and updating Q-values based on rewards and future states.

-3. **Training**: The `main.py` script initializes the maze environment, trains the Q-learning model, and visualizes the learning process.

 ## Contributors

 - https://github.com/oEg8